 How to avoid digital eye strain

-However, staring into a screen for extended periods of time can lead to headaches, tired eyes and blurry vision — a condition known as Computer Vision Syndrome (CVS).
-While CVS doesn’t typically lead to serious long-term problems, it can cause discomfort and affect your day-to-day life.
+However, staring at screens for long periods can lead to headaches, tired eyes and blurry vision — a condition known as Computer Vision Syndrome (CVS).
+While CVS doesn’t typically lead to serious long-term problems, it can cause discomfort and affect your sleep pattern.